YonicDev/mpdr/README.md

 ## Translation

+> **NOTE:** It is heavily recommended that you use the source code for the latest "translator friendly" release to translate the program.
+You can find these on the Releases tab, and checking the Tags version.

 ### User Interface

 The Qt version of MPDR can be localized using the same guidelines from the [Qt Linguist manual](https://doc.qt.io/qt-5/qtlinguist-index.html).